Range trading explained

 It is important to look at the width of the trading range and also the distances to be employed in stop placement – if the range is too tight then the stops at the required distance may not create the necessary risk-reward ratio, which should be at least 2:1 in favour of risk in order to provide an attractive rationale for a trade.

 Using indicators when range trading

-Trading a range can just utilise support and resistance levels, but it can also involve the use of indicators.
-Such technical indicators, such as the Relative Strength Index (RSI), stochastics or the Commodity Channel Index (CCI) can be utilised to confirm the overbought and oversold conditions that often accompany price movements at the top and bottom of a trading range.
+Trading a range can just utilize support and resistance levels, but it can also involve the use of indicators.
+Such technical indicators, such as the Relative Strength Index (RSI), stochastics or the Commodity Channel Index (CCI) can be utilized to confirm the overbought and oversold conditions that often accompany price movements at the top and bottom of a trading range.

 The graphic below demonstrates the successful use of the CCI in a range trade:

 Of course, no trading range lasts forever.
 Eventually, all trading ranges end, as the price breaks out, either higher or lower.
 In this case, the trader can either look to find other markets that are trading, or go with the break out of the range and look to take advantage of the new trend.